 I highly suggest your main set of shoes are prepped for the weather — make sure your adventure sandals are waterproof for those tropical rainstorms you'll see in your semester.
 And all of our volunteers going to snowy countries, make sure your boots are waterproof not just water resistant.
 It's also handy to weatherproof your other shoes that may not be waterproof in the first place.

 When I went to Russia with ILP, I was so glad my main pair of boots were completely waterproof, but was also so glad I sprayed down my other "in between season booties" with a waterproofing spray.
+You can find waterproof sprays on Amazon (like this one) — be sure to test the shoe fabric before spraying the whole bottle in case there is a weird reaction.

 You've got the shoes, now let's go!